jbaliuka/x4j-analytic/README.md

 ## Similar Projects

-There are other similar Excel template engines (JETT, JXLS) and both are be fine for regular reports.
+There are other similar Excel template engines and they should work for small Excel reports too.
-X4J was developed to workaround memory issues for huge reports.
-Both JETT and JXLS are more sophisticated and have more scripting capabilities but it needs to process templates in memory and large reports might exceed  memory limits or to screw GC with millions of POI objects.
-Automatic table binding is also a nice X4J feature, it makes templates more maintainable because we can avoid tags and scripting for simple tables and to replace sophisticated grouping with Pivot.
-[docx4j](http://www.docx4java.org/trac/docx4j) might be used to develop light weight template engine too, it uses JAXB instead of XMLBeans and it should consume less memory.

  * [JETT](http://jett.sourceforge.net/index.html)  (Java Excel Template Translator) is a Java 5.0 API that allows speedy creation of Excel spreadsheet reports using Excel spreadsheet templates.
  * [JXLS](http://jxls.sourceforge.net)  is a small and easy-to-use Java library for writing Excel files using XLS templates and reading data from Excel into Java objects using XML configuration.

+X4J is designed for huge reports.
+Automatic table binding is also a nice X4J Engine feature, it helps to make maintainable Excel templates because we can avoid tags and scripting for simple tables.
+Pivot can replace most of sophisticated grouping and summarization scripts or tags.

+We believe Excel report should be a simple list with optional pivot because Excel is designed to be an interactive tool,
+let user to customize pivots, conditional formating, apply what if analysis.
+Fancy formatting obfuscates data and it is not practical.
+There are better formats for small fancy formated documents: PDF with XFA or Word docx with XML binding.

- * [docx4j](http://www.docx4java.org/trac/docx4j) is a Java library for creating and manipulating Microsoft Open XML (Word docx, Powerpoint pptx, and Excel xlsx) files.
+ * [docx4j](http://www.docx4java.org/trac/docx4j)  is an excellent tool for Word documents and XML binding.
+ * [pdfbox](http://pdfbox.apache.org/) is an excellent tool to work with PDF format and it supports XFA forms.